 Activity Log of WordPress Website File Changes

-The WP Security Audit Log plugin is also the only WordPress activity log plugin that keeps a log of any file changes on your WordPress websites and multisite network.
+The WP Activity Log plugin is also the only WordPress activity log plugin that keeps a log of any file changes on your WordPress websites and multisite network.
 The plugin will keep a log of when a file is added, modified or deleted from the WordPress website.
 The WordPress files integrity checker is also fully configurable.

 That’s it about the log, which is, of course, the main feature of the plugin.
 But in most cases, the WordPress audit log alone is not enough.
 You cannot keep your eye peeled on the audit log to identify suspicious behavior or track user’s performance.
 You need all the right tools that allow you to get on with your business but alert you when needed, to help you find what you need in a matter of seconds and keep you abreast of what is happening.

-WP Security Audit Log has a complete suite of tools, available in the premium edition with which you can build a complete WordPress activity log solution and also integrate it in your enterprise central logging system.
+WP Activity Log has a complete suite of tools, available in the premium edition with which you can build a complete WordPress activity log solution and also integrate it in your enterprise central logging system.
 You can also build a WordPress intrusion detection system (IDS) if you want to!
 Let’s take a quick look at all these tools:

 WordPress Email Notifications